juhasev/spitfire/README.md

 npm run serve
 ```

-Next click on the link below to start the game in the browser
+Click the link below to start the game in the browser

 [http://localhost:8080](http://localhost:8080/)